orangejuice/blog/data/activity/movie-美丽中国-2008/record.en.md

   subtitle: 2008 / UK China / Documentary / Phil Chapman Gavin Maxwell
 ---

-Finally watched this film.
-It was not fully satisfying.
-It mentioned a lot of topics but mostly just glossed over them without any in-depth exploration attempting to touch the essence.
-There was not much of a deep impression left after watching.
-However, if you want to see China's landscape, this film probably can do a good job.
-But some shots and narratives did not achieve the best matching effect, and there was a feeling of insufficient shooting time and scenes being put together forcefully.
-During the screening, this could be immediately felt.
-The last episode did present an intriguing fact: the rise in carbon dioxide levels leads to more typhoons, which bring plankton from the ocean floor to the surface, thus absorbing more carbon dioxide.
-Quite astonishing and interesting.
+Finally watched this movie.
+It didn't quite satisfy my appetite, mentioning many topics but merely skimming over them without any in-depth discussion or attempt to touch the essence of anything.
+Almost no lasting impression after watching.
+However, if one is looking to enjoy the scenery of China, this movie might still be a good choice.
+But some shots and narratives didn't achieve the best combination, giving a feeling of rushed compilation due to insufficient shooting time, which is immediately noticeable while watching.
+The last episode did teach me an intriguing bit of trivia: rising CO2 levels cause more typhoons, which bring marine plankton to the surface where they can absorb CO2.
+Quite astonishing and fun.